Byte projects $100 million in 2020 revenue without increasing marketing spend – TechCrunch

 Gunsagar explained that, historically, other companies may have thrown even more marketing money at this type of environment to boost growth even more.

 “We won’t sacrifice our customer experience and we won’t sacrifice profitability as we grow the business,” said Gunsagar.
 “We don’t want to have too many impression kits going through the system because we want to make sure we can support it from a technology and experience standpoint.
 Every dollar we spend is still super profitable.
-I could go spend more money and still stay below our CPC goal of $150 and blow past $100 million in revenue this year, but I just wouldn’t be super confident that our NPS score or our customer experience wouldn’t be penalized.”
+I could go spend more money and still stay below our CAC goal of $150 and blow past $100 million in revenue this year, but I just wouldn’t be super confident that our NPS score or our customer experience wouldn’t be penalized.”

 In formulating this careful growth strategy, Gunsagar and byte aren’t just looking at the broader tech ecosystem, where we’ve seen growth at all costs backfire on companies.
 They can find examples in their own industry — SmileDirectClub grew fantastically ahead of its initial public offering in September of 2019 only to feel backlash from some customers who were reportedly asked for an NDA in exchange for a refund.

-Note: Editor’s Note: This post has been updated to correct inaccuracies around Cohen and Johnson’s earlier roles, Washington’s official title, and the launch date for bytePro.